yoshidayasutaka/mcp/docs/index.md

 # Welcome to AWS MCP Servers

-A suite of specialized MCP servers that bring AWS expertise directly to your development workflow.
+A suite of specialized MCP servers that bring AWS best practices directly to your development workflow.

 ## Available MCP Servers

-### MCP Nova Canvas Expert
+### Nova Canvas MCP Server

-The MCP Nova Canvas Expert server enables AI assistants to generate images using Amazon Nova Canvas.
+The Nova Canvas MCP Server enables AI assistants to generate images using Amazon Nova Canvas.

 **Features:**